Sunlenca® (lenacapavir)

 Clinical Studies on LEN Use in HTE Individuals

-In the ongoing phase 2/3 CAPELLA study that is evaluating LEN as an add-on therapy to a failing regimen in HTE PWH with multidrug resistance, significantly more participants in the LEN group than in the PBO group met the primary endpoint of a ≥0.5log10 reduction in HIV1 RNA at the end of the 14-day functional monotherapy phase (88% vs 17%, respectively; P<0.001).2,3
+In the ongoing phase 2/3 CAPELLA study that is evaluating LEN as an add-on therapy to a failing regimen in HTE PWH with multidrug resistance, significantly more participants in the LEN group than in the PBO group met the primary endpoint of a ≥0.5log10 reduction in HIV1 RNA at the end of the 14-day functional monotherapy phase (88% vs 17%, respectively; P<0.001).2

-• Grade 3 TRAEs were reported in 6 participants (8.3%) and no Grade >4 or serious TRAEs occurred during follow-up through a median (IQR) of 165 (146–178) weeks.
-Two participants discontinued due to Grade 1 injection site nodules.4
+• From BL through a median (IQR) follow-up of 165 (146–178) weeks, Grade 3 TRAEs were reported in 6 participants (8.3%), and 2 participants discontinued due to Grade 1 injection site nodules.3

-• Through Week 52, the mean CfB in SF-36, EQ-5D-5L, and NPRS scores did not reach the MIC thresholds, and most symptoms were reported as bothersome by fewer participants at Week 52 than at BL.7
+• Through Week 52, the mean CfB in SF-36, EQ-5D-5L, and NPRS scores did not reach the MIC thresholds, and most symptoms were reported as bothersome by fewer participants at Week 52 than at BL.5

 Real-World Data on LEN Use in HTE Individuals